 - Volunteering encourages individuals to be more dynamic in community engagement and interested in social affairs

-- Volunteering conveys some areas of public services, empowering more individuals work out in the public sectors, raising the academic performance of youth, driving natural development and adjusting to environmental change hazard
+- Volunteering conveys some areas of public services, empowering more individuals to work out in the public sectors, raising the academic performance of youth, driving natural development and adjusting to environmental change hazard

 - Volunteering likewise have good effects on a volunteer as a person, build their self-esteem, improve a variety of skills and capabilities, grow their career paths and become healthier physically and mentally.